EmmanuelSHS/FCC-simulation/README.md

 This repository contains fundamental simulation means and methods in Molecular Dynamics, which are given as examplary programs of FCC crystal under hypothesis of Lennard-Jones Potential and Longevin thermal condition.

-To be uploaded:

-The function that the executable file is able to perform the decreasing of temperature is to be added.

 ==============
 Update log 20141218